 Sometimes the reason your resume gets dismissed by employers has nothing to do with your experience and skills.
 It simply could come down to having phrases that turn employers off.

-On top of avoiding overused buzzwords on the resume like "creative," "innovative," "visionary," "team player," "motivated," "highly skilled," "hard worker," "passionate," and "driven"—that are really blank statements that don't demonstrate anything—you want to also avoid certain phrases on your resume at all costs.
-Here are some of the top phrases to avoid on your resume:
+On top of avoiding overused buzzwords on your resume like "creative," "innovative," "visionary," "team player," "motivated," "highly skilled," "hard worker," "passionate," and "driven"—that are really blank statements that don't demonstrate anything—you want to also avoid certain phrases on your resume at all costs.

-1."Job Duties"
+"Job Duties"

 Bigstock